Can I Sue a Company That Has Been Dissolved?

 - File the wrong forms (e.g., sometimes people file notice of an intent to dissolve but neglect to file actual articles of dissolution)

-- Intentionally or unintentionally fail to properly notify creditors of its intent to dissolve
+- Failure, either intentional or unintentional, to properly notify creditors of its intent to dissolve

 - Fail to follow the terms of an operating agreement when winding up the business